How to support the health and wellness of female physicians

 The school developed and disseminated a number of initiatives and resources, including mentoring and career development programs, while also providing opportunities for networking.
 Finally, the program made sure to recognize and celebrate women’s accomplishments.

-The WIMHS Program received enthusiastic support from faculty and school leadership, and contributed to the development of strong internal parterships.
+The WIMHS Program received enthusiastic support from faculty and school leadership, and contributed to the development of strong internal partnerships.
 As a result of the initiative, UC Davis saw a steady increase in the number of female faculty and department chairs and experienced a relatively low departure rate for female faculty (34% vs. the 40% national rate reported by the AAMC that year).

 Results from the latest 2021 National Physician Health Survey and more recent physician health and wellness data are available here.